Open-ForBC/OpenForBC-Benchmark/README.md

 ```

-- You can test the installation and run the prepackaged suites/benchmarks with:
+- You can test the installation with:
 ```bash
 bin/test_cli.sh
 ```